MicrosoftDocs/learn/learn-pr/wwl-sci/manage-user-authentication/includes/6-deploy-manage-password-protection.md

 :::image type="content" source="../media/azure-active-directory-password-protection.png" alt-text="Diagram of How Azure AD Password Protection components work together.":::

 We recommend that you start deployments in *audit* mode.
 Audit mode is the default initial setting, where passwords can continue to be set.
 Passwords that would be blocked are recorded in the event log.
-After you deploy the proxy servers and DC agents in audit mode, monitor the impact that the password policy will have on users when the policy is enforced.
+After you deploy the proxy-servers and DC agents in audit mode, monitor the change the password policy will have on users when the policy is enforced.

 During the audit stage, many organizations find that the following situations apply:

 - They need to improve existing operational processes to use more secure passwords.
 - Users often use unsecure passwords.
-- They need to inform users about the upcoming change in security enforcement, possible impact on them, and how to choose more secure passwords.
+- They need to inform users about the upcoming change in security enforcement, and how to choose more secure passwords.

 It's also possible for stronger password validation to affect your existing Active Directory domain controller deployment automation.
 We recommend that at least one DC promotion and one DC demotion happen during the audit period evaluation to help uncover issues such as weak passwords preventing promotion and demotion.